 As a result, CBF, together with ShoreRivers, challenged both the repeal rule and the Navigable Waters Protection Rule by filing two separate actions in U.S. District Court against EPA and the Corps on April 27, 2020 asking the court to vacate both rules and to reinstate the 2015 Clean Water Rule.
 On Aug.
 24th CBF’s cases were consolidated.
 CBF’s motion for summary judgment was filed on November 24th and Defendants reply and cross motion for summary judgment was filed on January 15, 2021.
 However, before final motions were filed, on February 2, 2021, the Court Ordered the cases to be held in abeyance until July 29, 2021 as EPA reviews the WOTUS Rule in accordance with President Biden’s Executive Order 13990, “Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis,” which establishes a policy to listen to science and improve public health and protect our environment.

-On August 4, 2021, the Agencies issued a Federal Register notice announcing that they intend to undertake two rulemakings.
-First, the Agencies intend to propose restoring the regulations defining “waters of the United States” that were in place in 2015.
-Second, the Agencies intend to propose a second rule that will build upon this regulatory foundation.
 On August 30, 2021, in a separate, but related case, the U.S. District Court for the District of Arizona vacated the April 2020 Navigable Waters Protection Rule.
 In light of this decision, the EPA and Army Corps announced the agencies intent to abandon the Navigable Waters Protection Rule, and instead rely on the pre-2015 regulatory regime and guidance from Supreme Court cases.
-CBF submitted comments on the Agencies request for pre-proposal feedback on September 3.
+CBF submitted comments on the Agencies request for pre-proposal feedback on September 2, 2021 and we submitted comments on the Revised Definition of WOTUS on February 7, 2022.

-This matter is being handled by CBF Litigation Attorney Brittany Wright.
+This case is being handled by Vice President for Litigation Jon Mueller.

 Abingdon Business Park